Breaking the cycle

 Your journey is 360

 Our team of lactation professionals know that your breastfeeding journey is 360.
 Project Milk Mission specializes in addressing pre-existing health conditions, daily activities, eating habits and social disparities that may inhibit successful breastfeeding.

-Luisa Concepcion is a student volunteer at the Project Milk Mission.
+Luisa Concepcion is a College Intern at Project Milk Mission.
 After undergoing medical and pediatric residency training in the Philippines, she decided to pursue further studies in public nutrition.
 She is especially interested in improving community health outcomes of infants through maternal and early infant nutrition.
 She is currently a Public Health Nutrition graduate student at Case Western Reserve University.